 “Oh, I’m sure that won’t be a problem!” she told me.

 I remember all kinds of staff members being impressed that I was handling everything so well.
 But then they pushed me down the rabbit hole of intervention.
 Let’s break your water!
 Let’s add pitocin!
 Somewhere in there I threw up.
-I never got taken off the monitors, that I requested.
+I was never allowed off the monitors or to walk freely.

 Spoiler alert: I gave birth before 10 pm.
 I was only at the hospital for about 5 hours…and all this happened in between.